microsoft/winget-cli/doc/specs/#888 - Com Api.md

     runtimeclass PackageVersionInfo
     {
         /// IMPLEMENTATION NOTE: PackageVersionMetadata fields from AppInstallerRepositorySearch.h
-        /// DESIGN NOTE: These would be a good candidate to leave out in V1.
-Maybe just keep InstalledLocation
-        /// and InstalledScope?
         /// Gets any metadata associated with this package version.
         /// Primarily stores data on installed packages.
         /// Metadata fields may have no value (e.g. packages that aren't installed will not have an InstalledLocation).